Q: Why are Britons with ethnic origins in the Indian subcontinent called ‘Asian’?

 It’s different in the USA, where ‘Asian‘ mainly refers to Americans of Chinese or Japanese ethnic origin.
 More broadly, ‘Asian American’ means having ethnic origins in the geographic regions of East Asia, Southeast Asia, or South Asia.

-This includes Americans who identify their ethnicity as Chinese, Japanese, Korean, Thai, Filipino, Vietnamese, Indian and Pakistani.
+This includes Americans who identify their ethnicity as Chinese, Japanese, Korean, Thai, Filipino, Vietnamese, Indian or Pakistani.

-However, this idea was blocked by Indian National Congress leader Jawaharlal ‘Pandit’ Nehru, leaving Jinnah no choice but separation.
-(Shame – it could have been the USI.)
-So those who think that partition was a bad idea which inevitably caused the brutal deaths or forced relocation of millions of people should blame Nehru – not Jinnah
+So those who think that partition was a bad idea which inevitably caused the brutal deaths or forced relocation of millions of people should blame not only the the perfidious British but also nationalist Nehru – not pragmatist Jinnah.

 Please feel free to comment